• Skip to main content

 Though every ERP is built on a core financial management module, their purpose goes well beyond what desktop accounting applications can provide, and each differs in how they provide value to the user base.
 Choosing between these products requires both determining your needs now and what your goals will be for your growth strategy.
 Once you have a clear picture of where you want your technology to take you, then can you determine which solution will make the best fit for your business.

-Here is how to tell the difference for accounting software VS ERP and how to decide which fits best for you:
+Here is how to tell the difference for accounting software versus ERP and how to decide which fits best for your business:

 What is Desktop Accounting Software?